Yuchen Li

 Previously, I spent four wonderful years at the University of Illinois at Urbana-Champaign, completing my bachelor's degree in Statistics & Computer Science, as well as Mathematics.
 I am grateful for the mentorship of Professor Jiawei Han, Professor AJ Hildebrand, and Professor Pramod Viswanath.

-Email / CV (resume) / LinkedIn / Google Scholar / Twitter / GitHub / Quora
+Email / CV (resume) / LinkedIn / Google Scholar / Twitter (X) / GitHub / Quora

 profile photo